tmgleitsmann/MongoDBFTS/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+Before Executing!
+npm install to install all the required node_modules into the project directory. npm run build:prod to bundle the project into a bundle.js file which will be located in /public/dist/ npm run dev-server
+(temporary, this will be hosted on either heroku or aws soon)

-## Available Scripts
+Available Scripts
 In the project directory, you can run:

-### `npm start`
+npm start

-Runs the app in the development mode.<br />
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+node server/server.js Runs the app from the node server.js file.
+Open http://localhost:3000 to view it in the browser.

-The page will reload if you make edits.<br />
+The page will reload if you make edits.
 You will also see any lint errors in the console.

-### `npm test`

-Launches the test runner in the interactive watch mode.<br />
-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

-### `npm run build`

-Builds the app for production to the `build` folder.<br />
-It correctly bundles React in production mode and optimizes the build for the best performance.

-The build is minified and the filenames include the hashes.<br />
-Your app is ready to be deployed!

-See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

-### `npm run eject`

-**Note: this is a one-way operation.
-Once you `eject`, you can’t go back!**

-If you aren’t satisfied with the build tool and configuration choices, you can `eject` at any time.
-This command will remove the single build dependency from your project.

-Instead, it will copy all the configuration files and the transitive dependencies (Webpack, Babel, ESLint, etc) right into your project so you have full control over them.
-All of the commands except `eject` will still work, but they will point to the copied scripts so you can tweak them.
-At this point you’re on your own.

-You don’t have to ever use `eject`.
-The curated feature set is suitable for small and middle deployments, and you shouldn’t feel obligated to use this feature.
-However we understand that this tool wouldn’t be useful if you couldn’t customize it when you are ready for it.

-## Learn More
+npm run dev-server
+Runs the front-end only on http://localhost:8080.
+Page will reload with edits.

+npm run build:dev
+Builds the app in developer mode (larger bundle.js but faster build time.
+Includes dev dependencies).

+npm run build:prod
+Builds the app in production mode (smaller bundle.js but longer build time.
+Does not include dev dependencies).

-You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).
+About the App

-To learn React, check out the [React documentation](https://reactjs.org/).

-### Code Splitting

-This section has moved here: https://facebook.github.io/create-react-app/docs/code-splitting

-### Analyzing the Bundle Size

-This section has moved here: https://facebook.github.io/create-react-app/docs/analyzing-the-bundle-size

-### Making a Progressive Web App

-This section has moved here: https://facebook.github.io/create-react-app/docs/making-a-progressive-web-app

-### Advanced Configuration

-This section has moved here: https://facebook.github.io/create-react-app/docs/advanced-configuration

-### Deployment

-This section has moved here: https://facebook.github.io/create-react-app/docs/deployment

-### `npm run build` fails to minify

-This section has moved here: https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify
+React.js web application that utilizes the Webpack asset bundler, Redux, MongoDB.

+Webpack is an asset bundler that allows us to execute a single javascript file (bundle.js) that includes all of the app dependencies, styles, and components.
+Rather than having an index.html that has to load multiple scripts and styles, it only has to load the bundle.

+Redux is a simple way to store the state of the application while keeping all the components loosely coupled.
+By using redux, the application doesn't have to pass properties around from component to component.
+Redux also allows the app to continue displaying information to the user even when connection is lost.
+Instead of making multiple queries to the database to retrieve expenses, the application only needs to make one and store the results in the redux "store".

+MongoDB is the database service I chose to house all the application users and their expenses.
+I picked Mongoose because it allows for easy to understand schema validation/authentication and database queries.
+Upon logging in, the expenses are pulled from the particular user from the database and stored in the redux store.